songx23/songx23.github.io/_posts/2020-04-01-power-grid.md

 }
 ```

-_Note_: the concept of discounted power plants are introduced in the new 2019 recharged edition, just in case you're wondering what that is.
+_Note_: the concept of discounted power plants is introduced in the new 2019 recharged edition, just in case you're wondering what that is.
 Also, in the rule book, stage 3 is called step 3, I just find "stage" is a bit easier to understand.

-With data store out of way, it's time to create the actual server.
-I'm using [Gin](https://github.com/gin-gonic/gin) as the web framework for the API server because it's very easy to use and its performance is fast.
+With this out of way, it's time to create the actual server.
+I'm using [Gin](https://github.com/gin-gonic/gin) as the web framework because it's very easy to use and its performance is fast.
 This is how the router looks like:

 ```go
 func (r *RestHandler) createRoutes() {